R. Kent Greenawalt

-R. Kent Greenawalt (born June 25, 1936) was a University Professor at Columbia Law School.
-His primary interests involve constitutional law, especially First Amendment jurisprudence, and legal philosophy.
+R. Kent Greenawalt (June 25, 1936 — January 27, 2023) was a legal scholar who was University Professor at Columbia Law School.
+His primary interests involved constitutional law, especially First Amendment jurisprudence, and legal philosophy.

 Born in Brooklyn, New York, he received a B.A. from Swarthmore College in 1958, a B.Phil. from Oxford University in 1960 and an LL.B. from Columbia Law School in 1963.
 After law school, he clerked for Supreme Court Justice John Harlan.
 He joined the Columbia faculty in 1965.
 Greenawalt married Elaine Pagels in June 1995.

 Civil Rights

 Like fellow Columbia Law graduates Constance Baker Motley and Jack Greenberg, Greenawalt was heavily involved in the civil rights movement of the 1960s.
 He spent one summer working for the Lawyers Committee for Civil Rights in Jackson, Mississippi and from 1966-69 served on the Civil Rights Committee of the Association of the Bar of the City of New York.
 He was also a member of the Due Process Committee of the American Civil Liberties Union from 1969 to 1971.
 He then served as Deputy Solicitor General from 1971-72.